Victory-byte/VEOX-OS/local-command-hub/README.md

 I wanted to understand how intelligent behavior can emerge from layered internal processes without relying on pre-trained models or external APIs.
 VEOX-OS is the result:a system that builds a model of your behavior from the ground up, evolves it continuously, and surfaces insights you didn’t explicitly ask for.
 It’s less a productivity tool and more a study in how cognition itself might be engineered.
-The constraint of building it in Rust low-level, no garbage collector, brutal about memory safety forced every design decision to be intentional.
-That tension is part of the point.
+The constraint of building it in Rust low-level,no garbage collector,brutal about memory safety forced every design decision to be intentional.That tension is part of the point.